Happy 4th July: London’s Best American Bars

 Nearest Station: Charing Cross

-On the other side of the scale, we couldn’t really ignore a US drinking joint list without putting in the Savoy’s aptly named ‘American Bar.’
+We couldn’t really ignore a US drinking joint list without putting in the Savoy’s aptly named ‘American Bar.’
 Adorned with American photos and memorabilia across its walls, this chic bar used to be a hangout for US pilots during the WWII and draws in the crowds as much now as it did 127 years ago when it opened.
 This bar is the epitome of London chic with clean white lines at the art deco bar complimented by the legendary Savoy cocktail book of 100 recipes.
 There’s also a live jazz pianist performing here every night.

 Location: Jubilee Market, Covent Garden, 35 The Piazza, WC2E 8BE.